GM, Peugeot to make small cars in Brazil - union

-SOCHAUX, France, Sept 25 PSA Peugeot Citroen and General Motors are working on plans to build small cars together in Brazil, a French union official said.
+SOCHAUX, France PSA Peugeot Citroen (PEUP.PA) and General Motors (GM.N) are working on plans to build small cars together in Brazil, a French union official said.

 Under the tentative plan, confirmed by Brazilian unions, the allied automakers would pool production of two new models for Peugeot and Citroen and two for GM, Bruno Lemerle, of the CGT union, told reporters on Tuesday.